MicrosoftDocs/connected-spaces/articles/web-app-command-center.md

 ---
 author: lkbryant-MSFT
-description: Learn how to use the Command Center in Dynamics 365 Connected Store to set up an email notification when maximum store occupancy thresholds are exceeded. ms.author: labryan ms.date: 10/15/2020 ms.service: crm-online ms.topic: article
+description: Learn how to use the Command Center in Dynamics 365 Connected Store Preview to set up an email notification when maximum store occupancy thresholds are exceeded. ms.author: labryan ms.date: 10/15/2020 ms.service: crm-online ms.topic: article
-title: Use the Command Center in the Dynamics 365 Connected Store web app to set up a maximum store occupancy notification ms.reviewer: v-brycho
+title: Use the Command Center in the Dynamics 365 Connected Store Preview web app to set up a maximum store occupancy notification ms.reviewer: v-brycho
 ---

-# Use the Command Center in the Dynamics 365 Connected Store web app to set up a maximum store occupancy notification
+# Use the Command Center in the Dynamics 365 Connected Store Preview web app to set up a maximum store occupancy notification

-You can set the maximum occupancy threshold for a store in the Microsoft Dynamics 365 Connected Store mobile app.
+You can set the maximum occupancy threshold for a store in the Microsoft Dynamics 365 Connected Store Preview mobile app.
 When you set the **Maximum occupancy** value, you'll see the following items on the [**Shopper Analytics Summary** page](shopper-analytics-summary-page.md):

 - **Over capacity** card